All Episodes

 They created crimes.

-They created crimes for the it'd be no different if they wanted to ban airplanes to engineer a bunch of crashes.
+They created crimes for the, it'd be no different if they wanted to ban airplanes to engineer a bunch of crashes.

 Trying to think of the smart analogy I can give you.

-If this bunch wanted all airplanes grounded, sabotage a bunch so they crash, and the people the country demand that all airplanes be grounded.
+If this bunch wanted all airplanes grounded, sabotage a bunch so they crash, and the people of the country demand that all airplanes be grounded.

 They wanted these guns that were used in these crimes to come from America.